nishantranjan1245/Neomics-Research-Foundation/README.md

-# Base44 App
+# Neomics Research Foundation

-This app was created automatically by Base44.
+This app was created automatically by Neomics Research Foundation.
-It's a Vite+React app that communicates with the Base44 API.
+It's a Vite+React app that communicates with the Neomics Research Foundation API.

 ## Running the app